johannaposey/Coursera_Capstone/README.md

 Introductory assignments and final capstone project for the IBM Data Science Capstone Course

 ## Contents
-1. Intro Assignment- Clustering Neighborhoods in Toronto
+1. Intro Assignment- Segmenting and Clustering Neighborhoods in Toronto

     Explores Foursquare venues in Toronto and clusters neighborhoods by the venues in the neighborhood.